7: A Salowe Vision

 “There’s another drone in my colony, with weird powers.”

 J nodded.
-“Designation Doll.”
+“Custom Designation: Doll.”

 “Right, You read my memories.
-Well, you know Doll has pwned the roachbots, or something?
+Well, you know Doll has hacked the roachbots, or something?
 I saw one, crawling around the spire.
 And then it teleported!
 Doll’s up to something, and if she’s trying to kill disassembly drones… I want to stop her.”

 J raised an eyebrow.
 “You’d side with us?”